Why Don’t We All Become Anarchists?

 (credit: GNU license)

 On the left: (beware!) wasps.
 There are various kinds of wasps, and each kind forms a colony with a nest, with the number of individuals in a colony being relatively fixed.
 This doesn’t mean there will be always — for instance — 317 wasps, but they’ll be, say, “around 300” — maybe 280, maybe 320, etc. A different species of wasps will form colonies with a different approximate number of individuals.
 There are species of wasps with thousands of individuals, as are our familiar yellow jackets (they look like those in the picture), but also species with small colonies — say, with about a dozen wasps.
 There are even solitary wasps.
 Now, wasp colonies do have some organization, but this is usually simple; and, the fewer the number of individuals in a colony, the simpler its structure.
 There is always a queen, which gives birth to the new generation, sterile workers, and male drones, which are born by the queen shortly before she creates the new generation.
-(She doesn’t have “sex with her children” of course, she goes and finds drones of other colonies of the same kind; otherwise there would be no enrichment of the genes of the species.)
+(She doesn’t have “sex with her children” of course; she goes and finds drones of other colonies of the same kind; otherwise there would be no enrichment of the genes of the species.)

 On the right: ants.
-They’re “cousins” of the wasps, which rightly, I think, are called the “humans of the insect world”.
+They’re “cousins” of the wasps, which rightly, I think, are called “the humans of the insect world”.
 Like wasps, each species creates colonies with approximately the same number of individuals.
 The difference is that ants make much larger colonies, in general.
 Some species include millions of ants in a nest.
 Species with small-numbered colonies are very rare, and I am not aware of species with solitary ants.
 (There are the solitary so-called “velvet ants”, e.g., in Russia and South Africa, but they are not ants, but wasps without wings.)
 Regarding our subject, there are hardly any essential differences between wasps and ants; simply, because ant colonies have larger numbers of individuals, they also possess a greater organization.
 There are soldier ants, whose only role is what one would expect of soldiers: defend the anthill from the “enemy”.
 There are hunters, who go out of the anthill and search for food in large areas around it, as well as farmer ants (not in all species, in some only), who cultivate a fungus (of the genus Leucoagaricus), which is eaten by all members of the colony.
 Actually, there are specialties among the farmers: some ants go and cut leaves with which they feed the fungus (that is, the fungus grows on those leaves), other ants water the fungus, and so on.
 If they find out that some kind of leaves is toxic and destroys the fungus, they stop bringing leaves of that kind!
 There are also ants that busy themselves with animal husbandry: they attend aphids (the microscopic lazy green bugs that sometimes cover entirely the buds and the fresh leaves), which they literally milk, drinking the nectar-like juice which they cause them to produce by squeezing them; also, they guard their herds from the “bad wolf”, that is, the ladybugs, which show a special craving for the juice of aphids (except that ladybugs don’t milk the aphids; they eat them).
 In fact, just as we have created special kinds of sheep (fat ones, long-haired ones, etc.) through selection, so ants have created some kinds of aphids particularly fat and juicy.
 They even have “cows with a bell”, which means they feed some other species of insects (again for their juice) which make a sound with their belly, which ants hear and locate!
 Naturally, there is also the queen (more than one in some species), who doesn’t have the authority of a monarch, she’s simply the sexual reproduction organ of the colony.
 Police?
 No, there is none, because it’s not needed: ants are tiny simple robots, they don’t have a personality that can make them break the law some times, and if something goes awry in the anthill there are always the soldiers who can take care of the matter.
 Ants have not discovered writing yet, but they have a kind of language, which works not through sounds, but through chemicals, the pheromones, which they spread on the ground as they walk, thus allowing other ants to understand where they came from and where they’re going.

 The most important observation for our subject is that large anarchic colonies of ants do not exist.
 There are either very small ones (with a few hundreds of individuals) with not much organization, or larger ones, with more organization; the larger the colony, the more structures it includes.
 Some scientists consider the colony of an ant species as a super-organism, one animal that is, which comprises “cells” (the ants) and “organs” (like those I described earlier: soldiers, farmers, the sexual organ which is the queen, etc.).
 If we think about it, human society is also a super-organism: a complex system with its own internal organization, the building blocks of which are we, individual human beings.
 But we tend to put this thought aside because we are accustomed to look at the world through our individualistic spectacles, even though we know we are members of a complex system that’s really a super-organism.